aj1365/MSHCCT/README.md

 @ARTICLE{10945957,

-  author={Jamali, Ali and Roy, Swalpa Kumar and Lu, Bing and Beni, Leila Hashemi and Kakhani, Nafiseh and and Ghamisi, Pedram},
+  author={Jamali, Ali and Roy, Swalpa Kumar and Lu, Bing and Beni, Leila Hashemi and Kakhani, Nafiseh and Ghamisi, Pedram},

   journal={IEEE Geoscience and Remote Sensing Letters},